Apple Parental Controls (iPhones and Other Apple Devices)

 • Apple's parental control tracks use on the device, but doesn’t have the ability to track multiple users on the same device

-• Parents can set a passcode so only they can change the limits or extend the time when requested
+• Parents can set a passcode so only they can change the limits or extend the screen time when requested

 Why should parents & educators care?